Emanuel-Bjurhager/random_bits_of_information/sharp_avif_quality_and_effort/README.md

 </details>

-Here, quality 40 was the best quality, keeping the size as small as possible.
+Here, overall, quality 40 had the best quality while keeping the file size very small.
 However, it had some artifacts that I fear could be of issue in the future, therefore; I am going to use quality 50.

 </details>